czernous/persian-hugo/exampleSite/content/post/how-to-write-an-advertorial.md

 title = "How to write advertising content"

 +++
 You have a business or plan to start one.
-You're not interested in Social Media or Blogging.
-Why not write some advertising content for your business?
+You're not interested in Social Media.
+So why not use [copywriting](https://www.ruthchernous.com/post/what-is-meant-by-copywriting-the-ins-and-outs/ "Copywriting for beginners") to market your business.

-You can kill two birds with one stone by educating your customers whilst driving conversions.
+Advertising content is a good way of killing two birds with one stone by educating your customers whilst driving conversions.

 In this article, I will discuss how to write advertising content such as Advertorials and Ads.